Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Experiments

 \subsection{Evaluation in simulation}

+\paragraph{Datasets} We test \model{} in RLbench~in two settings: \textbf{1.} \textbf{Single-task} manipulation policy learning.
+We consider 74 tasks grouped into 9 categories proposed by HiveFormer~\cite{guhur2023instruction}.
+Each task includes variations which test generalization to novel arrangements of the same training objects.
+Each method is trained with 100 demonstrations and evaluated on 500 unseen episodes. \textbf{2.} \textbf{Multi-task} manipulation policy learning.
+We consider 18 tasks with 249 variations proposed by PerAct~\cite{shridhar2023perceiver}.
+Each task includes 2-60 variations, which test generalization to new goal configurations that involve novel object colors, shapes, sizes, and categories.
+This is a more challenging setting.
+Each method is trained with 100 demonstrations per task split across variations, and evaluated on 500 unseen episodes per task.

-\paragraph{Datasets} We test \model{} in RLbench~in two settings to ensure a clear comparison with prior work: a single-task setting with 74 tasks proposed by HiveFormer~\cite{guhur2023instruction} and a multi-task multi-variation setting with 18 tasks and 249 variations proposed by PerAct~\cite{shridhar2023perceiver}; more details are in Appendix~\ref{sec:tasks}. \paragraph{Baselines} We compare \model{}~with the following state-of-the-art manipulation policy learning methods: \textbf{1.} InstructRL~\cite{liu2022instruction}, a 2D policy that directly predicts 6 DoF poses from image and language conditioning with a pre-trained vision-and-language backbone. \textbf{2.} PerAct~\cite{shridhar2023perceiver}, a 3D policy that voxelizes the workspace and detects the next best voxel action through global self-attention. \textbf{3.} HiveFormer~\cite{guhur2023instruction} and Auto-$\lambda$~\cite{liu2022auto}, hybrid methods that detect a contact point within an image input, then regress an offset from this contact point.
-We report numbers from the papers when available. \paragraph{Evaluation metric} We evaluate policies by task completion success rate, the proportion of execution trajectories that lead to goal conditions specified in language instructions. \paragraph{Single-task manipulation results} We consider 74 tasks grouped into 9 categories, as proposed by HiveFormer~\cite{guhur2023instruction}.
-Each method is trained with 100 demonstrations and evaluated on 500 unseen episodes.
-We show single-task quantitative results of our model and baselines in Figure~\ref{fig:results_single_task}. \model{} \textbf{reaches 83\% success rate, an absolute improvement of 10\% over InstructRL~\cite{liu2022instruction}, prior SOTA in this setting}, and consistently outperforms it across all 9 categories of tasks.
+\paragraph{Baselines} We compare \model{}~with the following state-of-the-art manipulation policy learning methods: \textbf{1.} InstructRL~\cite{liu2022instruction}, a 2D policy that directly predicts 6 DoF poses from image and language conditioning with a pre-trained vision-and-language backbone. \textbf{2.} PerAct~\cite{shridhar2023perceiver}, a 3D policy that voxelizes the workspace and detects the next best voxel action through global self-attention. \textbf{3.} HiveFormer~\cite{guhur2023instruction} and Auto-$\lambda$~\cite{liu2022auto}, hybrid methods that detect a contact point within an image input, then regress an offset from this contact point.
+We report numbers from the papers when available.

+\paragraph{Evaluation metric} We evaluate policies by task completion success rate, the proportion of execution trajectories that lead to goal conditions specified in language instructions.

+\paragraph{Single-task and multi-task manipulation results} We show single-task quantitative results of our model and baselines in Figure~\ref{fig:results_single_task}. \model{} \textbf{reaches 83\% success rate, an absolute improvement of 10\% over InstructRL~\cite{liu2022instruction}, prior SOTA in this setting}, and consistently outperforms it across all 9 categories of tasks.
 With only 10 demonstrations per task, \model{} is competitive with prior SOTA using 100 demonstrations per task.
+Act3D outperforms 2D methods of InstructRL and Hiveformer because it reasons directly in 3D.
+For the same reason, it generalizes much better than them to novel camera placements, as we show in Table \ref{table:ablations}.